elseu/sdu-genial-documentation/docs/authentication.md

 ## Setting Up Tenant Connection

-You can use tenant features immediately with just the `X-API-Tenant-Id` header, but you'll be on the **TRIAL** plan with strict rate limits.
+You can use mulit tenant features immediately with just the unique tenant identifier in the `X-API-Tenant-Id` header, but you'll be on the **TRIAL** plan with strict rate limits.
 To get **BASIC** plan access with higher limits, set up a tenant connection.

 > **Prerequisites:** Your access token must include the `sdu-genial-api-multitenant` scope.
 If not, request a new token with the correct scopes (see [Retrieving an Access Token](#retrieving-an-access-token)).